-The goal is to “reorient” and encourage people to return to the website to perform the same action (or action at a different stage of the funnel).
-The native advertising segment has shown progressive growth in recent years and the trend is here to stay.
-Brax is a platform for you to manage your native ad spend across multiple platforms with integration with the most popular APIs and metrics such as Google Analytics, and it is also a platform for creating mass ads in seconds.
-Both native advertising and display advertising are valuable assets to consider when it comes to your marketing mix.
+Display ads can be easily adjusted into different forms, contain text and images, and can be animated.
+Meanwhile, native ads give users the choice to engage with them or not.
+The goal of native advertising is to “reorient” users and encourage them to return to the website to perform the same action (or action at a different stage of the funnel).
+Brax is a platform for managing native ad spend across multiple platforms with integration with popular APIs and metrics such as Google Analytics.

 It is also a platform for creating mass ads in seconds.
 Rather than standing out as an obvious big sale ad, native ads tend to have an editorial aspect, with a softer selling approach.
 With their growing popularity, native ads are undoubtedly the best option for publishers looking for a less disruptive ad user experience.
 In conclusion, both display and native ads have their advantages and strengths when it comes to online marketing strategies.